-Responsible PCU/EA to seek approval from PSC Timeline As soon as possible Recommendation 2Irrespective of Recommendation 1 being accepted, the revise workplan and Results Framework to ensure that the current situation and budgets to deliver all remain activities and outputs to be achieved Context and Justification The Project Results Framework has not been revised since the CEO document was endorsed, and lacks quantifiable indicators that would be relevant to assessing the achievements of the project, especially being able to demonstrate the level of gender balance of those benefiting from project activities.
-There is an opportunity at the MTR to present realistic deliverables that reflect the 10% reduction of unspent budgets to fund the current project extension that the MTR consultant believes might have an impact on what can be achieved by the pilots at the national/local level.
-The PCU should also prepare a clear statement of the project component changes (from the Endorsed CEO Document) with justifications and an assessment of the impacts on the intended ambition of the project.
-In summary the PCU should: Review changes from CEO endorsement for: Component budgets/ambition PMC budget Ensure that the reallocation of the 10% unspent national budgets to project co-ordination does not increase overall management costs.
+Responsible PCU/EA to seek approval from PSC Timeline As soon as possible Recommendation 2 To: PCU Irrespective of Recommendation 1 being accepted, the PCU should revise workplan and Results Framework to ensure that these reflect the current situation and budgets to deliver all remaining expected activities and outputs to be achieved Context and Justification The Project Results Framework has not been revised since the CEO document was endorsed, and lacks quantifiable indicators that would be relevant to assessing the achievements of the project, especially being able to demonstrate the level of gender balance of those benefiting from project activities.
+There is an opportunity at the MTR to present realistic deliverables that reflect the 10% reduction of unspent budgets to fund the current project extension that the MTR consultant believes might have an impact on what can be achieved by the pilots at the national/local In summary the PCU should: Review changes from CEO endorsement for: Component budgets/ambition PMC budget Ensure that the reallocation of the 10% unspent national budgets to project co-ordination does not increase overall management costs.
 Update Results Framework Ensure activities/outputs still relevant Where possible, increase the metrics in indicators/targets Include sex disaggregated information where it is already collected.
 Seek guidance and assistance where needed from the UNEP TM and FMO on budgets, Results Framework, etc. Responsible PCU/EA to seek approval of the PSC